Online Harassment of Japanese Celebrities and Influencers: Dataset

 \subsection{Ethics Statement}

-Informed consent was obtained from the participants for participation in our survey, and the purpose and use of this survey were explained.
-The participants allowed authors to analyze their data for academic purposes and investigated actions against online harassment under the condition that quantitative data outputs were presented at an aggregate level, meaning no identifying information was presented.
+Our study was approved by the ethics committee of Graduate School of Sociology, Toyo University (P230067).
+Furthermore, all procedures were conducted in accordance with the guidelines for studies involving human participants, the ethical standards of the institutional research committee, and the 1964 Helsinki Declaration and its later amendments.
+Informed consent was obtained from the participants for participation in our survey, and the purpose of this study was fully explained.
+The participants allowed the authors to analyze their data and anti-harassment actions for academic purposes on condition that the quantitative data outputs were aggregated, meaning no identifying information was presented.

-CyberAgent, Inc. conducted this questionnaire survey based on its privacy policy\footnote{\url{https://www.cyberagent.co.jp/way/security/privacy/}} and the informed consent for the survey.
-This survey was anonymized.
+CyberAgent, Inc. facilitated this questionnaire survey based on its privacy policy\footnote{\url{https://www.cyberagent.co.jp/way/security/privacy/}} and the informed consent for the survey.
+The survey was anonymized.